Old Age Security Return of Income (OASRI)

 Under no circumstances will the non-resident tax and the recovery tax add up to more than the total OAS pension income, including supplements, received in the year.

-To calculate your recovery tax, complete the chart below.
-However, if any of the following situations applies to you, do not complete this chart and, instead, contact us for the special rules and calculation to apply in these situations:
+To calculate your recovery tax, complete the chart below; however, if any of the following situations applies to you, do not complete this chart and, instead, contact the CRA for the special rules and calculation to apply in these situations:

-- you immigrated to Canada or emigrated from Canada in 2012 and you received OAS payments during the part of the year that you were a non resident;
+- You immigrated to Canada or emigrated from Canada in 2016 and you received OAS payments during the part of the year that you were a non resident;

-- you received OAS payments throughout 2012, and you were a resident of one of the tax-treaty countries listed below for part of 2012 and for the other part of that year you were resident in a non-listed country; or
+- You received OAS payments throughout 2016, and you were a resident of one of the tax-treaty countries listed below for part of 2016 and for the other part of that year you were resident in a non-listed country;

-- you were a resident of the Philippines in 2012.
+- You were a resident of the Philippines in 2016.

 We offer a printer-friendly version of this chart.